Everyone should have a BHAG (Big Hairy Audacious Goal).

 The seed for my travel BHAG was planted early.

-Taking the Leap Without a Clear Plan
+Taking The Leap Without A Clear Path

 I spent the next few years working hard and saving for my first true overseas experience.
 When the moment came, I bought a one-way ticket to Europe with no fixed return date.
 The plan was deliberately loose – More a direction than a strategy.
 Apprehension and nervousness racked my body as departure day drew closer.
 This was happening.